 setup_consumerstable.
 This determines the destinations to which events are sent.

 setup_consumersalso implicitly affects event production.
-If a given event will not be sent to any destination (that is, will not be consumed), the Performance Schema does not produce it.
+If a given event is not sent to any destination (is not consumed), the Performance Schema does not produce it.

 Modifications to any of these tables affect monitoring immediately, with some exceptions:

 setup_instrumentstable are effective only at server startup; changing them at runtime has no effect.
 This affects primarily mutexes, conditions, and rwlocks in the server, although there may be other instruments for which this is true.

 setup_actorstable affect only foreground threads created subsequent to the modification, not existing threads.

 When you change the monitoring configuration, the Performance

 Schema does not flush the history tables.
 Events already

 collected remain in the current-events and history tables until

 displaced by newer events.
 If you disable instruments, you might